MariaAlonsoLeon/WeatherProyect/README.md

 2. Unzip the downloaded folders and place them in the desired location.
 3. Start the broker.
 To do this, you will need to download it from this link → [ActiveMQ (apache.org)](https://activemq.apache.org/)
 4. Run the 'event-store-builder' module.
 To do this, from the terminal, use 'cd' to navigate to the directory where the uncompressed folders are located.
 Use the 'java --jar' command and add the path where you want to store the directory structure as a program argument.
 5. Now, do the same with the 'weather-provider' module.
 In this case, the program argument will be the API key.
-Obtain your key from this link → [Members (openweathermap.org)]([https://openweathermap.org/members](https://home.openweathermap.org/users/sign_in))
+Obtain your key from this link → [OpenWeatherMap](https://home.openweathermap.org/users/sign_in)
 # Implementation

 ## Module "weather-provider"